thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 sample spacing in the axial direction is only 19 μm for a 40 MHz sampling rate.
 Cespedes et al. [Cespedes1995]_ examined the theoretical limits for time delay estimation using cross correlation with parameters from a typical ultrasound system.
-He found the standard deviation due to time quantization was 5.7 ns, which is much larger than the Cramer-Rao Lower Bound (CRLB) for the continuous case, 0.024 ns.
+He found that the standard deviation due to time quantization was 5.7 ns, which is much larger than the Cramer-Rao Lower Bound (CRLB) for the continuous case, 0.024 ns.

-This subsample delay estimation problem has been studied extensively in 1D in the sonar and radar fields, where use of cross-correlation as a similarity metric is dominant.
+This subsample delay estimation problem has been studied extensively in one-dimension (1D) for the sonar and radar fields, where use of cross-correlation as a similarity metric is dominant.
 If the signal is approximately narrowband, quadrature subsample delay techniques can be used [Maskell2002]_.